-3.2 Transaction Size and Calculation of the Transaction Size of the Disposal of Assets Transaction
+Type and Size of the Transaction under the Notifications on Acquisition or Disposal of Assets

 The Disposal of Assets in relation to the Entire Business Transfer of CPRH Transaction (by considering the shareholding proportion of the Company in CPRH at 40.00 percent) is considered as a disposal of assets transaction under Notifications on Acquisition or Disposal of Assets.
-When calculating the value of the transaction on the basis of the net tangible assets (NTA), the highest value of the transaction is equal to 92.97 percent based on the consolidated financial statements of the Company which have been reviewed by the auditor for the six-month period ended 30 June 2021.
-In this regard, when considering together with the Company's Shares Offering Transaction (as explained in the Information Memorandum (Enclosure 3)) and the disposal of assets transactions of the Company and/or its subsidiaries during the past six months, the highest value of the transaction under the net tangible assets (NTA) basis is equal to 109.06 percent, therefore, it is considered as a Class 1 disposal of assets transaction under the Notifications on Acquisition or Disposal of Assets.
+When calculating the value of the transaction on the basis of the net tangible assets (NTA), the highest value of the transaction is equal to 92.97 percent based on the consolidated financial statements of the Company which have been reviewed by the auditor for the sixmonth period ended 30 June 2021.
+In this regard, when considering together with the Company's Shares Offering Transaction (as explained in section 3.3.5) and the disposal of assets transactions of the Company and/or its subsidiaries during the past six months, the highest value of the transaction under the net tangible assets (NTA) basis is equal to 109.06 percent, therefore, it is considered as a Class 1 disposal of assets transaction under the Notifications on Acquisition or Disposal of Assets.
 Details of the calculation of the transaction size are as follows: